MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog.md

     1. Select the back arrow in the upper left to go back to the flow details screen.
-    1. If the flow is not yet on, turn on the flow.
+    1. If the flow isn't on yet, turn on the flow.
-    1. Run the flow to start syncing audit log data to the CDS entity.
+    1. Run the flow to start syncing audit log data to the Common Data Service entity.

 ## Option 2: Connect to the Audit Log using an Azure App Registration